PODILICHAITANYAAKHILKUMAR/LIGHTBOX-IMAGE-GALLERY-SLIDESHOW/README.md

 # LIGHTBOX-IMAGE-GALLERY-SLIDESHOW
-Attractive Lightbox Image Gallery Slideshow Using JAVSCRIPT.
-Click on the image to see the Lightbox Effect.
+Attractive Lightbox Image Gallery Slideshow Using JAVASCRIPT.
+Click on the Image to see the Lightbox Effect.